 Despite the clear advantage Desovy has for bone health, it has the same efficacy rate in preventing HIV infections (99%).
 As a result, besides differences in bone and kidney reaction, there are few differences between DESCOVY and Truvada.

 Similar to generic PrEP, the biggest differentiator is accessibility.
 In Canada, DESCOVY is not covered by provincial health insurance, and out-of-pocket costs are at least $1,000/month.
 However, in some provinces, such as British Columbia, patients with health insurance can be prescribed DESCOVY for little to no cost.
+With Freddie, 85% of patients with private insurance get Descovy for free.

 Most importantly, all three forms of PrEP are 99% effective in preventing HIV infection.
 Due to differences in individual needs, it is important to refer to a healthcare professional and find out which option is best for you.